Task emails and essential role-based communications

 If you are uncertain whether a planned email message requires consent or not, please contact email@example.com.

 At specific points in the editorial process, editorial base staff need to handle personal data.
 Best practice guidelines on how to do this are detailed in the table below.

 |Why might this be a data protection issue

 |What can your group do to protect personal data?

 |Getting involved request

 |Do not add people to mailing lists / databases without allowing them to confirm communication preferences

 Encourage people interested in your Group to create their own Cochrane Account.
 This avoids the need for collecting personal data on Group contact forms.

-Don't store forms locally, store them on Archie.
+All peer reviewer comments should be collected via the forms in Editorial Manager.
 If someone wants to know what data we hold about them or wants us to erase all data we hold on them we can only do this if it is centrally stored.
-Archie workflows store peer review forms and are securely backed up, so there is no need to store copies locally.
+Editorial Manager stores peer review forms and these are securely backed up, so there is no need to store copies locally.